International Red Cross and Red Crescent Movement: Hostage crisis allegations

-The Australian TV network ABC and the indigenous rights group Rettet die Naturvölker released a documentary called Blood on the Cross in 1999.
-It alleged the involvement of the Red Cross with the British and Indonesian military in a massacre in the Southern Highlands of Western New Guinea during the World Wildlife Fund's Mapenduma hostage crisis of May 1996, when Western and Indonesian activists were held hostage by separatists.
+In 1999, the Australian TV network ABC Television and European human rights organization Rettet die Naturvölker released a documentary titled Blood on the Cross.
+The documentary alleged that the Red Cross supplied a white helicopter to the Indonesian National Armed Forces (TNI) in May 1996 for a TNI operation to resolve the Mapenduma hostage crisis, which saw 26 World Wildlife Fund employees being held as hostages by the separatist Free Papua Movement (OPM).

-Following the broadcast of the documentary, the Red Cross announced publicly that it would appoint an individual outside the organization to investigate the allegations made in the film and any responsibility on its part.
-Piotr Obuchowicz was appointed to investigate the matter.
-The report categorically states that the Red Cross personnel accused of involvement were proven not to have been present; that a white helicopter was probably used in a military operation, but the helicopter was not a Red Cross helicopter, and must have been painted by one of several military organizations operating in the region at the time.
-Perhaps the Red Cross logo itself was also used, although no hard evidence was found for this; that this was part of the military operation to free the hostages, but was clearly intended to achieve surprise by deceiving the local people into thinking that a Red Cross helicopter was landing; and that the Red Cross should have responded more quickly and thoroughly to investigate the allegations than it did.
+Following the broadcast of Blood on the Cross, the Red Cross publicly announced it would appoint an individual outside the organization to investigate the allegations made in the documentary and any responsibility on the Red Cross' part.
+Polish investigator Piotr Obuchowicz was subsequently appointed to investigate the documentary's allegations.
+His final report stated that there was no evidence that the Red Cross personnel accused of involvement in the TNI operation by Blood on the Cross were present in the area at the time.
+It also stated that a white helicopter was probably used by the Indonesian military to rescue the hostages, but the helicopter was not affiliated with the Red Cross, and must have been painted so by one of several military forces operating in the region at the time.
+The report stated it was possible the Red Cross logo itself was also painted onto the helicopter, although there was no conclusive evidence for this claim.
+Obuchowicz ended his report by noting that a white helicopter with Red Cross markings was part of the TNI operation to free the hostages, but was clearly intended to achieve surprise by deceiving the OPM into thinking that a Red Cross helicopter was landing, and that the Red Cross should have responded more quickly and thoroughly to investigate the allegations.